A Survivor’s Survival Plan

 Tell others: Along with your advisor, share your plan with your adult children (if you have any), the executor of your wills and perhaps a close friend or two.

 Create a repository: Include account numbers and passwords, security codes and PIN numbers, key contacts, location of birth and marriage certificates, divorce papers, vehicle titles, mortgage documents, life insurance policies, retirement plans, stock certificates and any other critical information.
-Be sure to store all this sensitive data in a secure place, perhaps an encrypted drive or a safe deposit box.
+Store this sensitive data in a secure place, perhaps an encrypted drive or a safe deposit box.

 Consolidate: Managing multiple accounts, especially ones of relatively small value, can be tedious.
 Consider parking everything in one place.
 Not only will it be easier to manage, but you’ll be able to see your financial big picture.